2016-10-30

 Now, despite considering myself relatively new to photography, on the other hand, I have strong opinions on matters related to photography and the reason for that is my background as a painter.
 After all, considering that photography and painting are both visual languages, several aspects are common.
 For instance, I’m still learning the history of photography, nonetheless, I have a pretty good grasp of what surrealism is, and to me, this is not surrealism:

-The moment you argue with this, you are considered a person who has no creativity, as someone who’s trying to dictate rules (apparently, Art has no rules).
+But it also has to do with the idea of creativity.
+In fact, it’s very common to hear “Beauty is in the eye of the beholder”, or “Steal like an artist”, and so on and so forth.
+The moment you argue with this, you are considered a person who has no creativity, someone who’s trying to dictate rules (Art, apparently, has no rules).

 Why bother?